 Dry rot is a fungus that germinates from spores that need perfect living conditions such as damp, humid, ill ventilated voids with a plentiful food source of cellulose or lignin within timber.
 Dry rot can only germinate with 20% moisture content within the timber structure.
 Dry rot weakens the structure of timber by attacking the lignin and cellulose within it making the timber brittle and in the end structurally un-sound.
 The timber cracks into cuboidal shapes with deep structural cracking.

 Once an outbreak of dry rot has started, it can spread very rapidly throughout your property and can go undetected for many years under floors, within walls and in voids.
 The tell-tail sign for dry rot many people come across is an orange/brown dust appearing on surfaces, this dust is actually spores that have been transmitted from a dry rot fruiting body into the atmosphere to restart the dry rot lifecycle again.
 If you have noticed this dust (dry rot spores) appearing we recommend you instruct a dry rot specialist like ourselves, to carry out a thorough dry rot survey to investigate the presence of these spores.
-Time is of the essence and if you can manage to catch the early stages of dry rot it can be easily eradicated by our specialist damp proofing and timber treatment technicians, before the spread of mass spores, strands, Hyphae, mycelium and fruiting bodies appear.
+Time is of the essence and if you can manage to catch the early stages of dry rot it can be easily eradicated by a specialist damp proofing and timber treatment technician, before the spread of mass spores, strands, Hyphae, mycelium and fruiting bodies appear.

 The Four Main Life Cycle stages of Dry Rot